anshulbansal02/ctf-arena/README.md

 ## CTF Arena
-> A Platform for hosting CTF Contests in an organization.
+> A Platform for hosting Contests in an organization.